ZiedBachoual/ziedbachoual/README.md

 ### 💼 About Me

-- 🎓 Engineer in Computer Science (Big Data & Data Analysis)
+- 🎓 Engineer in Computer Science
+- 🎓 bachelor in big data and data analysis
-- 🌐 2+ years of experience in web and mobile application development
+- 🌐 3+ years of experience in web and mobile application development
 - 🚀 Passionate about building scalable platforms and optimized UIs
 - 🤝 Believer in teamwork, clean code, and continuous learning